 The long-lasting inflammation associated with ulcerative colitis affects the inner lining of the large intestine and rectum, as well as causing ulcers along the digestive tract.

-Crohn’s disease causes inflammation in the digestive tract.
+This condition causes inflammation in the digestive tract.
 It cannot be cured and may even lead to complications that are potentially life-threatening.

 Symptoms common to both ulcerative colitis and Crohn’s disease include: